IanMadd/academic/content/portfolio/Data_Tables.md

 12:  C  0.3930 12 32  E 7.39 12  3
 ```

-Delete the V7 and V8 columns:
+And this will delete the V7 and V8 columns.

 ```
 DT[, c("V7","V8") := NULL][]